Locally compact, $\omega_1$-compact spaces: Introduction

 Here too, local compactness makes a big difference: without it, the space of irrationals is a counterexample under CH, while ZFC is enough to show any cardinality $\A_1$ subset of a Bernstein set is a counterexample.

 As it is, the second author showed that the answer to Question \ref{1.1} is negative; see Section 2.
-On the other hand, both the Kunen line and a Souslin tree with the usual topology are consistent normal examples for Question \ref{1.1}.
-In Section \ref{mono} we will also show:
+On the other hand, both the Kunen line and a Souslin tree with the usual topology are consistent locally compact normal examples for Question \ref{1.1}.
+In the case of the Kunen line, its hereditary separability clearly implies $\w_1$-compactness, and its hereditary realcompactness implies that every countably compact subspace is compact and therefore countable.
+The case of a Sousln tree will be shown at the end of Section 5.
+A third consistent example is given in \cite{Nyclub}:

-\begin{thm} Assuming $\clubsuit$, there is a locally compact, monotonically normal, locally countable (hence first countable) $\w_1$-compact space of cardinality $\aleph_1$ which is not $\s$-countably compact. \end{thm}
+\begin{thm} Assuming $\clubsuit$, there is a locally compact, locally countable (hence first countable) $\w_1$-compact space of cardinality $\aleph_1$ which is not $\s$-countably compact. \end{thm}

+It is not known whether this example is normal.
+However, in Section 4 we will construct an example with all the stated properties of Theorem \ref{club} and which is monotonically normal.

 Monotonically normal spaces are, informally speaking, ``uniformly normal'' [see Definition \ref{monO} below].
 They are hereditarily normal, and this theorem gives another independence result when combined with: